affodilajF/GO-SelfLearning/README.md

 - Sending is faster than receiving.
 Wdym?
 - For instance, we have 2 activity to send-receive a data from 1 channel.

-  If its ordinary channel, sending data in 2nd processes is faster than receiving data in 1st processes, so the 2nd sending processes is ikutan lambat juga.
+  If its ordinary channel, and if sending data in 2nd processes is faster than receiving data in 1st processes, the 2nd sending processes will be ikutan lambat juga.
   Tackle? use buffered channel!
 - Buffer is to accomondate quequed data in channel.